aksh-ai/sms-spam-classification/README.md

 python train.py
 ~~~

-Run the following command for classfying when input with a message
+Run the following command for classifying when input with a message

 ~~~bash
 python spam_classifier.py